Proper isometric actions of hyperbolic groups on $L^p$-spaces: Introduction

 \begin{thm} Let $\G$ be a non-elementary hyperbolic group.
 Then, for large enough $p$, the linear isometric action of $\G$ on the first $\ell^p$-cohomology group $H^1_{(p)}(\G)$ admits a proper cocycle. \end{thm}

 Again, we provide an appealing cocycle for the action, see Section~\ref{lp-cohomology stuff}.
-Theorem~\ref{lp consequence} is an intriguing strengthening of the fact, due to Gromov \cite[p.258]{G}, that $H^1_{(p)}(\G)$ is non-zero for large enough $p$.
-In fact, typical results on the first $\ell^p$-cohomology of finitely generated groups are concerned with the vanishing / non-vanishing dichotomy, and the above theorem is entirely new in that respect.
-To establish Theorem~\ref{lp consequence}, we use a result of Bourdon and Pajot \cite{BP}.
+Typical results on the first $\ell^p$-cohomology of finitely generated groups are concerned with the vanishing/non-vanishing dichotomy, and Theorem~\ref{lp consequence} is entirely new in that respect.
+Its proof uses a result of Bourdon and Pajot \cite{BP}.

-Differences aside, the proofs of Theorem~\ref{main} and Theorem~\ref{yu's theorem} share a common technical point, and that is Mineyev's powerful ``flower-averaging'' procedure.
+Differences aside, the proofs of Theorem~\ref{main} and Theorem~\ref{yu's theorem} share a common technical point, and that is Mineyev's powerful re-metrization procedure.
 For our purposes, the relevant upshot of this procedure is that it leads to visual metrics on the boundary with much better properties than the visual metrics coming from the word metric.
 These new visual metrics were constructed by Mineyev in \cite{M}.

 We would like to mention another recent result concerning proper isometric actions of hyperbolic groups on $L^p$-spaces.
 In \cite{B+}, Bourdon shows the following: for every non-elementary hyperbolic group $\G$, there is a positive integer $n$ such that the linear isometric action of $\G$ on $\ell^p(\sqcup_1^n\G)$ admits a proper cocycle for every $p>\mathrm{Confdim}\; \bd \G$.
-Here, too, the integrability exponent $p$ is related to a suitable interpretation of the Hausdorff dimension of the boundary -- the Ahlfors regular, conformal dimension $\mathrm{Confdim}$, which is easily seen to be no larger than the hyperbolic dimension mentioned above.
+Here, too, the integrability exponent $p$ is related to a suitable interpretation of the Hausdorff dimension of the boundary: the Ahlfors regular, conformal dimension $\mathrm{Confdim}$, which is easily seen to be no larger than the hyperbolic dimension mentioned above.
 Thus, Bourdon's exponent bound is in principle better than ours, though discriminating examples are probably very hard to construct (if there are any at all).
 Note however that the linear part of the action requires several copies of the regular representation, and there seems to be no explicit formula for the number of copies one needs to consider.
 Bourdon's construction of proper isometric actions is achieved via $\ell^p$-cohomology; in particular, it has the advantage of dispensing with Mineyev's technical procedure.